danielmcgrath10/final_project/ReadMe.md

 I then implemented this request in Elixir because this request is going to be handled on the Elixir side of things.
 The user is going to request the page then the server is going to grab those values and pass them to the user.
-The result was successful.
+The result was unsuccessful.
+In creating the external test Elixir script, I was unable to figure out how to incorporate the third-party HTTP request and Json decoding libraries (HTTPoison and Poison respectively).
 Google’s APIs are very intuitive.
 They make it a very simple RESTful request.
 I learned that there even was a Places API.
 I wasn’t originally sure that I could get local places for the user to check out.
 This opens up another cool idea in that I could keep a list of name and addresses paired with ratings to make a rating system for the places.

 The second experiment focused on trying to overlay a point on a map view using Google’s simple marker function.
 As I was not able to get this working due to a hefty amount of debugging needed to get the